kmousaa/TSP-visualiser/README.md

 # Start the server
 npm start

-# Done!
+```
 Once both the server and client are running, open your browser and navigate to http://localhost:3000

-```

 # Future Work